imtbl/dnh/README.md

 comfortable.
 It currently features:

 + Syntax highlighting
-+ Code completion for ph3 engine library functions, headers and routines
++ Code completion for ph3 engine library functions, headers, routines and shot/item data
-+ On-Demand documentation for ph3 engine library functions, headers and routines (on hover)
++ On-Demand documentation for ph3 engine library functions, headers, routines and shot/item data (on hover)
 + A variety of useful snippets

 ## Table of contents